Modcrab/Brew_With_A_View/smoke_test.md

 - exit meditation
 - open meditation from common menu
 - advance time
+- check the glow animation plays after advancing time
 - cancel advance time
 - advance time, then cancel advance time and press it again to quickly close the menu
 - check you can open the alchemy menu during meditation
-- press all buttons during meditation
+- press all buttons during meditation (keybord only: when opening a menu, check the mouse cursor doesn't snap)
 - press all buttons during advancing time
 - press all buttons whilst exiting meditation
 - check you can't save during meditation